References - Rehabilitation Outcomes

 This data includes all joint replacements and may also include ankle or elbow replacements.
 However, the vast majority of joint replacements are hip, knee and shoulder.

 "achieve similar outcomes" and "other Australian private hospitals"

 FIM data is benchmarked with Australasian Rehabilitation Outcomes Centre national FIM (Functional Independence Measure) data on Australian Private Hospitals.
-2018 data refers to 2017/18 financial year, etc
+Data refers to the previous financial year.

 Severity on admission is measured using the AN-SNAP (Australian National Sub-Acute and Non-Acute Patient) Version 3 Overnight Rehabiliatation classification system.
 Severe Impairment is indicated by the following codes: Stroke = 3-208 and 3-209.
 Orthopaedic Fractures = 3-229 and 3-230.
 Hip/Knee/Shoulder replacements = 3-233.
 Neurological conditions =3-218 and 3-219.